HistoricBridges.org

 HistoricBridges.org content in regards to Wikipedia and similar websites.

-HistoricBridges.org reserves all rights to all of its content.
-Absolutely no content on the HistoricBridges.org website, including photos, may ever appear on Wikipedia, any website based off of Wikipedia.com, including but not limited to www.answers.com, or any unregulated visitor-compiled website for any reason without the express written permission of HistoricBridges.org.
+Absolutely no copyrighted content from the HistoricBridges.org website, including photos, may ever appear on Wikipedia, any website based off of Wikipedia.com, including but not limited to www.answers.com, or any unregulated visitor-compiled website for any reason without the express written permission of HistoricBridges.org.
 An exception is that a hyperlink to any HTM or PHP page on HistoricBridges.org is permitted in the External Links or Works Cited section of a Wikipedia article.
 Directly linking to images is never allowed for any reason on any website.
 Textual content on HistoricBridges.org may be quoted or paraphrased, but this must be done in strict accordance with an acceptable citation method that allows viewers to quickly trace that content to the HistoricBridges.org website.

 Use of content in presentations.

-Special privileges are granted to those who wish to use information and photos contained on HistoricBridges.org in presentations promoting the preservation or increasing public knowledge of historic bridges, whether a specific bridge or historic bridges in general.
-Please contact HistoricBridges.org when doing so, as we like to track when our content is used to gauge whether visitors find it of use.
-HistoricBridges.org is also happy to work with you to ensure that you can freely use content from HistoricBridges.org to create seamless presentation, while also making sure that HistoricBridges.org receives some form of credit.
+Special privileges are granted to those who wish to use information and photos contained on HistoricBridges.org in presentations given for non-profit purposes and promoting the preservation of or increasing public knowledge of historic bridges, whether a specific bridge or historic bridges in general.
+Please contact HistoricBridges.org when doing so, as we like to track when our content is used to gauge whether visitors find it of use and can also verify that your intended use does not violate our policies.
+HistoricBridges.org is also happy to work with you to ensure that you can freely use content from HistoricBridges.org to create a seamless presentation, while also making sure that HistoricBridges.org receives some form of credit.
 Exceptions to the below requirements may be granted if your presentation has a specific need, but such exceptions are only allowed with express permission.
+Be safe and contact us first to avoid violation of our policies.

 All photos on the website that are not explicitly credited are the property of Nathan Holth, Rick McOmber, or Luke Gordon.
-These photos may be used in such presentations without question.
 With these photos, simply including a reference to the HistoricBridges.org website during the presentation, perhaps including the logo at the end of the presentation is sufficient credit, and may be of benefit to your viewers who may find the HistoricBridges.org content of interest.
 However, with photos explicitly credited to someone else, the express written permission of HistoricBridges.org or the owner of said photo(s) is needed before they can be used, as there may be specific restrictions with such photos.

 Use of content in all other works not mentioned.

-HistoricBridges.org textual content may may be quoted or paraphrased when a standard citation method is properly used that allows readers to identify HistoricBridges.org as the source.
-Use of photos required the express permission.
+Reasonable portions of HistoricBridges.org textual content may may be quoted or paraphrased when a standard citation method is properly used that allows readers to identify HistoricBridges.org as the source.
+Use of photos requires the express permission.